guyinatuxedo/new_nightmare/modules/06-bof_shellcode/csaw17_pilot/readme.md

 ![running](pics/running.png)

-So we can see that we are dealing with a 64 bit binary.
+So we can see that we are dealing with a 64 bit binary with NX (non-executable stack) turned off.
 When we run it, we see that it prints out a lot of text, including what looks like a memory address from the stack memory region.
 It then prompts us for input.
 Looking through the functions in Ghidra, we don't see a function labeled main.
 This is because the symbol for `main` is stripped from the binary.
 There are several ways we can find the main function.
 One such way is looking at the `entry` function, and the first argument to the `__libc_start_main` function, which we see is the `0x004009a6` function:

 ![libc_start_main](pics/libc_start_main.png)